 “ Best Products ever!
 I have been using Henry Tianus products for over 10 years and they are truly amazing.
 I love the products.
 They have a really wonderful smell and the effects are visible after a few weeks."
 Bina learn more >>>

 2. Stay active

 It is important for diabetics to remain active physically.
-Moderate exercise three to four times a week helps regulate the blood sugar levels and increase the body's sensitivity to insulin.
+Moderate exercise three to four times a week helps regulate the blood sugar levels and increases the body's sensitivity to insulin.
 If you hardly exercise before, don't worry.
-Even a 30 minute walk a day can be beneficial to your health.
+Even a 30 minute walk a day can be beneficial for your health.
 Regular exercise helps reduce stress levels too.
 Stress can increase your body's insulin resistance.

 Always remember to adjust the intensity of exercise according to your physical condition.
 Don't push yourself over the limit.
 Avoid injuring yourself.
 You can ask help from a personal trainer to benefit most from regular exercise.